 One of the most important ancient Egyptian gods, who is the Patron of medicine and magic and was the primordial source of knowledge and power in the universe is the Heka.
 He is depicted as a man carrying a knife and a staff plus his physicians were known as the priests of Heka who can practice magic and medicine which explains why it became a very famous god among doctors.
 It is believed that he killed two serpents then entwined them to his staff as a symbol of his power which was later passed to the Greeks who created the caduceus that is found in the hands of Hermes.

 Ancient Egyptian history has marvelous stories to discover and share; so explore the breathtaking archaeological destinations across this majestic civilization by immersing yourself in an unforgettable journey to Egypt.
-Check our Egypt vacation packages and choose your trip onboard a magical Nile cruise and cast your eyes on the stunning artifacts of Egypt.
+Check our Egypt holiday packages from UK and choose your trip onboard one of our magical Nile river cruises and cast your eyes on the stunning artifacts of Egypt.